Cart

 Burgundy

 Pinot Noir is a notoriously fickle grape.
-But when it lands, oh my, Burgundy is downright seductive, like a past lover that you never should have stayed with as long as you did.
+But when it lands, oh my, this red wine of Burgundy is downright seductive.

 Geography of Burgundy & Vineyard Classifications